|University Location||Sydney, New South Wales|

 |Estimated Annual Tuition||$54,000 AUD (2023 fees; subject to increase)|

 |International Places||Variable / no set limit|

 The Master of Public Health at the University of Sydney focuses on the prevention of illness and the promotion of health.
 Learning opportunities are aimed at developing the essential knowledge and required skills of practitioners in the practice of public health, including the effective management of community health problems to improve conditions and outcomes.

 You can complete the program by coursework or incorporate a dissertation/project.
-The dissertation/project provides an opportunity for you to apply your newly acquired knowledge and skills in a public health setting.
-You can carry out your dissertation/projects within Australia or overseas.
+The dissertation/project provides an opportunity for you to apply your newly acquired knowledge and skills in a public health setting within Australia or overseas.

-You must have an undergraduate degree or equivalent in public health, medicine, medical science, nursing, allied health (including physiotherapy, occupational therapy, optometry), dentistry, veterinary science, education, communication and journalism, science, arts, psychology, social science, political science, policy analysis, government, international relations, engineering, architecture, mathematics, law, economics, commerce, business, accounting or marketing.
+Your undergraduate degree must be in a related discipline e.g., public health, medicine, medical science, nursing, allied health (including physiotherapy, occupational therapy, optometry), dentistry, veterinary science, education, communication and journalism, science, arts, psychology, social science, political science, policy analysis, government, international relations, engineering, architecture, mathematics, law, economics, commerce, business, accounting or marketing.

-*The University of Sydney has a general application deadline January 30 for the February/March intake; June 29 for the July intake; however, you are encouraged to apply as early as possible.
+*The University of Sydney has a general application deadline January 30 for the February/March intake; June 29 for the July/August intake; however, you are encouraged to apply as early as possible.